 Rising geopolitical tensions and exogenous shocks such as Covid-19 have aggravated this global structural change.
 Hence, it can no longer rely on global integration as a growth driver; it must focus on domestic demand, or the internal circulation, to hedge against external risks.

-China also sees its internal circulation sit in the centre of Asia, engaging regional and global capital, financial and technological markets for enhancing domestic growth and driving regional growth, hence, the dual circulation strategy (see the chart above).
+China also sees its internal circulation sit in the centre of Asia, engaging regional and global capital, financial and technological markets for enhancing domestic growth and driving regional growth, hence, the dual circulation strategy.

 Import substitution and supply-chain stabilisation